sqlfluff/sqlfluff/docs/source/layout.rst

 -----------

-Lastly, given we have multiple lines of SQL, to what extent should we indent some lines to provide visual queues to the structure of that SQL.
-It's important to note that SQL is *not* whitespace sensitive in it's interpretation and that means that any principles we apply here are entirely for the benefit of humans. *Your database doesn't care*.
+Lastly, given we have multiple lines of SQL, to what extent should we indent some lines to provide visual cues to the structure of that SQL.
+It's important to note that SQL is *not* whitespace sensitive in its interpretation and that means that any principles we apply here are entirely for the benefit of humans. *Your database doesn't care*.

 The indentation therefore should be treated as a *hint* to the reader of the structure of the code.
-This explains the commons practice within most languages that nested elements (for example the contents of a set of brackets in a function call) should be indented one step from the outer elements.
+This explains the common practice within most languages that nested elements (for example the contents of a set of brackets in a function call) should be indented one step from the outer elements.
 It's also convention that elements *with the same level* in a nested structure